lingpy/calc-workflow/slides/slides.md

 ## @head:"CALC workflows"
 ### @subhead:"From alignments to strict, cross-semantic cognates"

-* our algorithm for automatic cognate dettection needs to start from words with the same meaning, as it would be too much noise for it to handle, if we had it search across all meanings
+* our algorithm for automatic cognate detection needs to start from words with the same meaning, as it would be too much noise for it to handle, if we had it search across all meanings
 * therefore, we need to find *cross-semantic* (=normal) cogantes in a second stage
 * given that many SEA languages are rich in compounidng, we find many words being re-used across the lexicon, even in small numbers of vocabulary
 * we apply a new algorithm, inspired by maximum clique coverage, to *merge* cognates in our data into larger groups